Vinzala

 Focus Areas

-Japan’s Tokkatsu: classroom responsibility, group roles, and daily reflection
+Japan Tokkatsu: shared responsibility, group roles, habits, and reflection

-Japan’s Dotoku: moral judgment, empathy, and integrity through discussion
+Japan Dotoku: moral judgment, empathy, humility, and integrity through discussion

 The 3-Hour Academic Model

-How can six subjects be taught in just three hours each day?
+How can six learning domains fit into just three focused hours each day?

-Traditional schools divide the day into fixed subject blocks.
-Students may spend one hour on mathematics, then move to another subject for the next hour—regardless of whether they fully understood the material.
+Traditional schools divide the day into long fixed subject blocks.
+Students may spend an hour on a subject even when they already understand it, then run out of time where they actually need guided practice.

 Vinzala works differently.